At a Glance

 Pictus Safaris do not offer flight booking services.
 However, we do recommend the use of travel comparison websites such as skyscanner.net or momondo.com to identify the best fares, and then booking with the airline directly where possible.
 This will reduce the likelihood of complications and fees should any issues with your booking arise.
 If you wish to spend an additional night in Entebbe at the end of your tour, we can arrange this for you at an extra cost.
 We strongly recommend booking flights leaving Entebbe after 16.00 on your return, if leaving on the same day that we return to Entebbe, to avoid disruption to your plans.

 British nationals do require a visa to enter Uganda.
 Clients of other nationalities are advised to check well before travel whether they require an entry visa.
 Details of the process of obtaining a tourist visa for the Uganda will be provided to you upon booking.
-The cost of a Uganda entry e-visa for UK citizens is £45 - these must be obtained from your nearest Ugandan embassy, which for UK citizens will be in London.
+The cost of a Uganda entry e-visa for UK citizens is $50 - these must be obtained online in advance of travel.
 To acquire a tourist visa for Uganda you will require a scanned copy of your passport, one passport photo and proof of Yellow Fever vaccination.

 Please also note that e-visas are available for East Africa, permitting entry into Kenya and Rwanda, as well as Uganda.
 These cost £75, and you will require a copy of your itinerary (as well as the items listed above for a standard e-visa) to acquire this visa.

 Weather and What to Bring